Build System

 The first file found is loaded and applied as the root config.
 When running multiple files (e.g. via GocciaTestRunner or GocciaBundler), a per-file config is also discovered from each file's directory.
 The full precedence is:

-1. CLI arguments (highest priority — always win) 2.
+1. CLI options (highest priority — always win) 2.
 Per-file config (goccia.toml, goccia.json5, or goccia.json nearest to the file being processed) 3.
-Root config (discovered from the entry path at startup, or supplied via --config) 4.
+Root config (discovered from the entry file's directory at startup, or supplied via --config) 4.
+File extension default (.mjs infers module source) 5.
 System default (engine defaults)

 `--config=<path>` — Override auto-discovery and load the root config from an explicit location.
 Available on every CLI tool.